-Similarly as the add_node() function the delete_node() function can be implemented without defining the helper functions, but it is also likely it definition would be less legible.
+Like the add\node() function, the delete\node() function can be implemented without defining the helper functions, but it is also likely that its definition would be less legible.
 The effectiveness of the function can be improved by defining all helper functions with the use of the static inline keywords.
-Also it is possible to implement the function differently than it is presented in the lecture.
+Also it is possible to implement the function in a different way than it is presented in the lecture.